tytydraco/yessleep/out/I_attend_a_private_university_There_are_terrible_consequences_if_you_fail.md

 The gun clicked when he pulled the trigger.
 Jacob flexed his fingers.
 Nothing.
 He brought the pistol to his face and hurried to fix the jam.
 By then I was able to deliver my own punch.

-My form was flimsy, and I felt my wrist pop when my arm followed through.
+My form was flimsy and I felt my wrist pop when my arm followed through.
 I must’ve hit a sweet spot because he stiffened up and fell back on his ass.
 He looked at me confused, like he was hoping I could explain something to him before Max jumped with an arm raised overhead.

-When he landed on Jacob, he brought the butt of the gun down in a devastating blow that split his forehead into a wicked crimson smile.
+When he landed on Jacob he brought the butt of the gun down in a devastating blow that split his forehead into a wicked crimson smile.
 The confused look turned into a blank one.
 Another wet crunch and his arms jerked into the fencing response.
 An artistic splatter of blood painted Max’s face as he raised his arm over and over and over again until Jacob’s head was an uneven mountain range of peaks and valleys.

 My pulse in my ears had subsided allowing me to hear again.
 The groups nearest us had paused their deliberations to watch in horror.